jahaltom/mtDNA-Pre-term-birth-association-/README.md

 ```

 ## Metadata curration and filtering.
 This script merges Haplogrep3 output with metadata files (MOMI_derived_data.csv and samples.tab), filters for high-quality haplogroup calls (Quality ≥ 0.9) and live births (PREG_OUTCOME = 2), and assigns main/sub-haplogroups.
 It sets ALCOHOL_FREQ, SMOK_FREQ, and SNIFF_FREQ to 0 when ALCOHOL, SMOKE_HIST, and SNIFF_TOBA are "never," calculates BMI, and categorizes population by site.
+Makes SuperHap classification based on mtDNA phylogeny.
 Finally, it splits the dataset into mother and child subsets and writes them to Metadata.M.tsv and Metadata.C.tsv.
 ```
 python  scripts/MetadataMerge.py
 ```